CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 2. An element `f(x) : B` whose definition involves a variable element `x : A`.

+As in other functional languages, these are functions in the mathematical sense: providing the same input always yields the same output, and a function is not allowed to cause side-effects like changing the state of memory or performing IO.

-Here is our first Agda function: a function of type `ℕ → ℕ`{.Agda} that doubles the natural number that you give it.
+Here is our first Agda function: a function of type `ℕ → ℕ`{.Agda}
+that doubles the natural number that you give it.

 ```
 double : ℕ → ℕ